 Mining alluvial deposits can sometimes be as simple as panning through the gravel in a stream.
 However, it can also be as complex as constructing large projects which control and divert the river water to expose diamond-bearing gravel.
 Today, industrial alluvial mining is a complex project that involves building a giant wall to control and collect water in one specific area.
 That area is where miners look for diamond deposits.

 Diamond deposits are often found in the gravel layer, which allows miners to collect them easily.
 They also mine them from layers of other material such as clay, mud, and underwater plant life.
 After collecting the gravel from the under layers of material, it’s hauled to the earth’s surface where it’s prepared for processing.
 Once this stage is reached, diamond deposits are then processed to form different finished products.
+However, with the heavy use of mercury, this type of mining can cause air and water pollution, desertification, habitat loss, and deforestation.

 Pipe mining actually includes two types of processes, open-pit mining, and underground mining.
 So keep reading for the specifics on both.